PolarDB for MySQL supports logical backups with Data Disaster Recovery (DBS). This topic describes how to configure a logical backup using DBS.

 Incremental Backup

-Specifies whether to enable incremental backup.
-If you enable incremental backup, make sure that the binary logging feature is enabled for the PolarDB for MySQL database that you want to back up.
+Select whether to enable incremental backup.
+If you enable this parameter, make sure that binary logging is enabled for PolarDB for MySQL.
 For more information, see Enable binary logging.

 This parameter is displayed only if you set the Full-scale Backup Frequency parameter to Periodic Backup.